Tired-Fox/Mophidian/website/content/blog/sample_markdown.md

 | All Business | 9    | leather     | brown       |
 | Roundabout   | 10   | hemp canvas | natural     |
 | Cinderella   | 11   | glass       | transparent |

-Table: Shoes sizes, materials, and colors.

-(The above is the caption for the table.)
-Pandoc also supports multi-line tables:

 | Keyword  | Text                                                       |